William Penn Annex East in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Notable Events.
 In addition, it is included in the Former U.S. Presidents: #02 John Adams series list.
 A significant historical year for this entry is 1799.

 Location.
 39° 57.026′ N, 75° 9.001′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in William Penn Annex East.
-Marker is at the intersection of Market Street and South Independence Mall East (5th Street), on the right when traveling east on Market Street.
+It is at the intersection of Market Street and South Independence Mall East (5th Street), on the right when traveling east on Market Street.
 Touch for map.
 Marker is at or near this postal address: 101 Market St, Philadelphia PA 19106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Dirty Business of Slavery (here, next to this marker); "I will fear no Evil" (here, next to this marker); "I and my household" (here, next to this marker); The House & the People Who Worked & Lived In It (here, next to this marker); History Lost & Found (here, next to this marker); "An Act respecting fugitives from Justice" (here, next to this marker); Suppressing the Opposition (here, next to this marker); The Keeper of the House (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: "I will fear no Evil" (here, next to this marker); "I and my household" (here, next to this marker); History Lost & Found (here, next to this marker); "An Act respecting fugitives from Justice" (here, next to this marker); Suppressing the Opposition (here, next to this marker); The Keeper of the House (here, next to this marker); "We shall come to a civil war" (here, next to this marker); "Burn this treaty to Hell!" (here, next to this marker).
 Touch for a list and map of all markers in Philadelphia.

 More about this marker.
 Marker is associated with a National Park Service audio-visual presentation on the subject.